 Often people ask me, what are the differences between a first execution Sherpa Graph, famously used by Stirling Moss and Jim Clark’s racing team, to the later ones and what you have to look at?
-Since Bukowskis is selling one of these rare gems on April 20th, 2021 (link here) and we see them more often in the last year than ever before, I decided to write a small tutorial.
-Until now (07.04.2021) 23 of the 500 produced MK1a‘s are known with a serial and around five more without.
+Since we have see them more often in the last year than ever before, I decided to write a small tutorial.
+Until now (10.06.2021) 26 of the 500 produced MK1a‘s are known with a serial and around five more without.

 I took two of my Sherpa Graph MK 1a’s and compared them with their direct successor, a Sherpa Graph MK1b (watch at the right with red second hand).